 Do you suspect that your engine has too much blow-by?

-I hope it is not the case!
+I hope that is not the case!
 Fixing blow-by is often very expensive and can lead to complicated repairs.

 But what exactly is blow-by, and what can cause it?
 Let’s find out!

 What is Engine Blow-By?

 Engine blow-by is compressed air and fuel in the cylinder combustion chamber going through the piston rings into the crankcase ventilation, usually due to worn piston rings, worn pistons, or a damaged cylinder wall.